 2019 – New Ministries and Renovation of the Second Sanctuary

-- Refresh Men’s Mentoring – Partnership with the Department of Juvenile Justice.
+- Fresh Start Men’s Mentoring – Partnership with the Department of Juvenile Justice.

-- J Whitney Award – Churh recognized by the Boy Scouts of America for its’ work in the community
+- J Whitney Award – Church recognized by the Boy Scouts of America for its’ work in the community

 The Bibb Mt.
 Zion Baptist Church Family has been blessed to have been led by the following Pastors:

 - Dan Thomas

 - Ruffin Williams

 - E. D. Cummings

 - Christopher Tard

 - Teddy Parker Jr.